The Nixie of the Mill-Pond: Synopsis

 A poor miller and his wife are at risk of losing their mill which is their livelihood.
 One day while passing by the mill pond, a beautiful water spirit, known as a nixie, rises from the water and calls out to the miller by name.
 Initially intimidated, the miller eventually confides in the nixie about his financial troubles.
 The nixie offers him wealth in exchange for what was born in his house that morning.
-The miller assumes that he was only at risk of losing a pet such as a young puppy or a kitten and therefore agrees to the deal.
+The miller assumes that he was only at risk of losing a pet such as a young puppy or a kitten and therefore makes a rash promise to agree to the deal.

 The miller returning to his home is surprised to find that his wife had unexpectedly given birth to a baby boy.
 Horrified, the miller realizes that the nixie was aware of his son's birth when she offered him the deal; both he and his wife are unsure of what to do.
 The years pass and both the miller's fortune and son grow.
 Despite this success, the miller remains worried about the nixie collecting payment and warns his son of danger near the mill pond.

 The boy grows into a skilled hunter and marries a woman from the local village.
 One day, while hunting near the mill pond, he shoots and dresses a deer.
 He goes to the mill pond to wash off the blood and suddenly the nixie appears to pull him under the water.

 When he did not return home at night, his wife went to search for him, suspecting that the nixie was responsible for his disappearance.
 She approaches the pond and calls out to her husband and the nixie, but there is no sign of him.
 Distraught, she falls asleep at the water's edge and dreams of climbing up a perilous cliff side, reaching the top and finding a cottage with an old woman inside.
 When she awakes the next day, the woman re-enacts the scene of climbing the cliff from her dream.
 Upon reaching the old woman, she is given a golden comb and instructions to comb her hair by the pond during the full moon and to set it by the banks once she is finished.
 Once she sets down the comb, her husband's head rises above the water for a brief moment, looking sorrowful before a wave comes and drags him under again.